mrmilu/schema_data_loader/README.md

 }
 ```

-As you can see it's much cleaner and easier to read.
+As you can see its much cleaner and easier to read.